jefersonmorales/dinner-menu-js/README.md

 # Building a dinner menu in Java Script
-> Learning How to use Git - DevCamp
+> Learning How to use Git and see "README.md" - DevCamp